 Design Advice: The trick to making a winning flagstone path is to first lay out all stones to ensure a comfortable stride from middle to middle of each stone and then dig out a few inches of soil below each stone to "seat" them securely.

 (Love this garden?
-We do too, and will feature the entire space in an upcoming story.)
+We do too, and dive into the whole garden in this post.)

 Perfectly content in shady woodland gardens, but equally happy in dappled light under moisture-loving shade trees.
 Partial to full shade.
 Zone: 4 - 9